New research reveals shielding experiences of millions with arthritis31 July 2020

 Our asks to the Government

-There’s a clear and urgent need for Government to learn from this.
-That’s why we’re putting forward four clear asks moving forward.
+That’s why we’re putting forward four clear asks to Government moving forward.
 We’re calling for:

-- Clear communication: As the shielding programme is paused, Government should work with people with arthritis who have been shielding to ensure there is clear guidance and they can make informed decisions about their life choices as the pandemic continues.
+- Clear communication: Government should work with people with arthritis who have been shielding to ensure there is clear guidance and they can make informed decisions about their life choices as the pandemic continues.

 - Ongoing support: Central Government should work with local Councils and the voluntary sector to ensure there is support available for people with arthritis who are vulnerable to COVID-19 as the pandemic continues, including appropriate financial support for people who cannot work from home or return to a COVID-19 safe workplace.